adampaulukanis/countdown/README.md

 ## Use

 Add `?date=2023-01-19T11:40` parameter or something similar.
-Also could be specified something like only date.
+Also could be specified only date without time.